MS Herald of Free Enterprise: Immediate

 A salvage operation, conducted by Dutch company Smit-Tak Towage and Salvage (part of Smit International), was embarked upon almost immediately to refloat the ship.
 The operation included parbuckling and was successfully concluded in late April 1987, allowing the remaining bodies trapped underwater to be removed.
 The ship was towed to Zeebrugge, and then across the Western Scheldt to the yard of De Schelde in Vlissingen (Flushing, Netherlands), where her fate was decided.

 It had originally been assumed that she could be repaired and continue sailing.
 No buyer was found, however; she was sold to Compania Naviera SA of Kingstown, Saint Vincent and the Grenadines, for scrapping.
 She was renamed Flushing Range and the Townsend Thoresen branding painted over before her final sailing to a scrapyard at Kaohsiung, Taiwan.
 She began her final voyage on 5 October 1987, together with MV Gaelic, towed by the Dutch tug Markusturm.
 The voyage was interrupted for four days when the ships encountered the Great Storm of 1987 off Cape Finisterre, where Herald of Free Enterprise was cast adrift after its tow rope parted, resuming on 19 October 1987.

 The hull began to disintegrate while off the coast of South Africa on 27 December 1987, and had to be towed into Port Elizabeth on 2 January 1988 to undergo temporary repairs to allow her to continue her voyage.
 She finally arrived in Taiwan on 22 March 1988.

-Inevitably, the Townsend Thoresen brand name had been seen on television and in newspapers all around the world.
 P&O, who had only just taken over TT before the disaster, quickly decided to re-brand the company as P&O European Ferries, repaint the fleet's red hulls in navy blue and remove the TT logo from the funnels.